LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

 ## How to use Spark to access HBase

-Spark needs a connector library to access HBase.
+Apache Spark needs a connector library to access HBase.
-Two connectors are available, which one should you use?
+Two connectors Spark-HBase are available, which one should you use?
   - **[Apache HBase-Spark connector](https://github.com/apache/hbase-connectors)**
     - This is  part of the Apache HBase-Spark
   - **[Hortonworks Spark-HBase connector](https://github.com/hortonworks-spark/shc)**
     - The Hortonworks connector has been quite popular over the years, with Spark 2.x.
       However, it appears to be no more supported nor updated?

+Apache Phoenix and its connector for Apache Spark provide another way to access HBase from Spark:
+  - [Apache Phoenix](https://phoenix.apache.org/) is an extra layer on top of HBase, which can simplify SQL-based access to HBase tables
+  - Phoenix needs server-side installation and configuration
+  - A Spark connector for Apache Phoenix is available, see [phoenix-connectors](https://github.com/apache/phoenix-connectors)
+    - the connector for Spark 2 is available on maven central, for Spark 3 I had to compile from source (as of December 2022)

 ### Configuration and setup
 **Client-side** (Spark) configuration: